2018 Ford Fiesta Review, Ratings, Specs, Prices, and Photos

 - Gas mileage is lower than some mid-sizers

-The teensy 2018 Ford Fiesta lives its best life as a fuel-sipping turbo-3 hatch or as a scintillating turbo-4 ST.
+The teensy 2018 Ford Fiesta lives its best life as a scintillating turbo-4 ST.

 The 2018 Ford Fiesta bears the brunt of The Car Connection’s objective ratings.
 Small cars just don’t fare as well in categories like comfort and safety, by nature.
 Even in fuel economy, the smallest cars often lose out to larger cars with better aerodynamics.

 That said, we don’t find it difficult to find a Fiesta we like.
 Skip over most of the S and SE sedans and hatchbacks, even the pricey Titanium.
-Stick with the manual-shift 3-cylinder if your life needs less gas station in it.
 If it’s a real party you have in mind, it’s tough to turn down the inviting Ford Fiesta ST.

 As a family of cars, we give the 2018 Fiesta a 4.3 out of 10.
 (Read more about how we rate cars.)